 -

-Special "Hairy stitch" creates realistic fur and feather textures.
+Special "Hairy stitch" creates incredibly realistic fur and feather textures.

-Famous for its tiger motifs, with up to 20 thread colors used just for the eyes.
+Famous for its tiger motifs, with up to 20 different shades of silk embroidery floss used just for the eyes to create a mesmerizing 3D effect.

 From Guangdong Province, influenced by overseas trade since the Tang Dynasty.
 Yue embroidery is a general term for Guangxiu and Chaoxiu.

-Yue Embroidery also known as Cantonese Embroidery, has a tight layout, intricate patterns, and often uses gold and silver threads for gold embroidery, resulting in splendid and dazzling embroidered pieces.
+Yue Embroidery, also known as Cantonese Embroidery, has a tight layout, intricate Chinese embroidery patterns, and often uses gold and silver threads for gold embroidery, resulting in splendid and dazzling embroidered pieces.
 Yue Embroidery is commonly used in costumes for performances, wedding dresses, and other festive occasions.
+More about Canton Embroidery, read our: Cantonese Embroidery: A Thousand Years of Artistic Excellence

 -